Protestants on the Roman Road

 Remember, the fear of the Lord is the beginning of wisdom.
 And, “there is generally an interval of intense nervousness . . . a fear which attaches to all sharp and irrevocable decisions . . . the fear of a fuller sacrament and a mightier army.”
 (Id., 28)

 He is not now in the condition which may be called the last phase of real doubt.
 I mean that in which he wondered whether the thing that everybody told him was too bad to be tolerable, is not too good to be true.
 (28)

-It is like an ancient Hebrew encamped in the wilderness, prostrate and fatally snakebit in his tent, told by his excited, seemingly-healed neighbor, of a bronze snake and amazing promises of a second chance.
-Certainly, it is too good to be true.
+How’d that ancient Hebrew feel?
+Encamped in the wandering wilderness of Sinai, prostrate and fatally snakebit, he’s told by a seemingly-healed neighbor of a bronze snake and a second chance.
+Certainly, it’s too good to be true.
 Or maybe not.